JoBCB/NieuwBallet/instructions.md

 > __BlackOut ()__ — > turns background black;

+> // Finissage — > print a message in the webconsole

 > __Finissage ()__  — > closes current window;

 > or hit "cmd Q" — > quits all chrome browser windows open;